On Rapid mixing for random walks on nilmanifolds: Nice Words

-{ We claim} that there are words $W_1$ and $W_2$ such that the coordinates of $\pi_p(\log(W_1W_2^{-1})$ are linearly independent polynomials in $\alpha$.
-Assume by way of contradiction that for all words $W_1, W_2$, these polynomials are linearly dependent.
-In this case { $K_p\subset \cD(\cH_{m,p}).$ By Lemma \ref{zDense}, $\cH_{m,p}$ is degenerate contradicting the assumption that $\g$ is $m$--great.
-The claim follows.}
+\begin{proof}[Proof of Proposition \ref{lem;great}] {We claim that there are words $W_1$ and $W_2$ of equal length such that the coordinates of $\pi_p(\log(W_1W_2^{-1}))$ are linearly independent polynomials in $\alpha$.
+Assume by contradiction that for all words $W_1, W_2$, these polynomials are linearly dependent.
+That implies that any words that differ by $p$-nested commutators have those commutators' polynomials linearly dependent.
+Since $K_p$ consists of the set of such realized commutators, this means that $K_p\subset \cD(\cH_{m,p}).$ Since $\cD(\cH_{m,p})$ is an algebraic variety and by Lemma \ref{zDense} $K_p$ is Zariski dense, this implies that $\cD(\cH_{m,p})=\R^{n_p}$.
+Thus, $\cH_{m,p}$ is degenerate, contradicting the assumption that $\g$ is $m$-great.
+The claim follows.